Alpha motor neuron

 Alpha (α) motor neurons (also called alpha motoneurons), are large, multipolar lower motor neurons of the brainstem and spinal cord.
 They innervate extrafusal muscle fibers of skeletal muscle and are directly responsible for initiating their contraction.
 Alpha motor neurons are distinct from gamma motor neurons, which innervate intrafusal muscle fibers of muscle spindles.

 While their cell bodies are found in the central nervous system (CNS), α motor neurons are also considered part of the somatic nervous system—a branch of the peripheral nervous system (PNS)—because their axons extend into the periphery to innervate skeletal muscles.

-An alpha motor neuron and the muscle fibers it innervates is a motor unit.
+An alpha motor neuron and the muscle fibers it innervates comprise a motor unit.
 A motor neuron pool contains the cell bodies of all the alpha motor neurons involved in contracting a single muscle.

 Location

 Alpha motor neurons (α-MNs) innervating the head and neck are found in the brainstem; the remaining α-MNs innervate the rest of the body and are found in the spinal cord.
 There are more α-MNs in the spinal cord than in the brainstem, as the number of α-MNs is directly proportional to the amount of fine motor control in that muscle.
 For example, the muscles of a single finger have more α-MNs per fibre, and more α-MNs in total, than the muscles of the quadriceps, which allows for finer control of the force a finger applies.

 In general, α-MNs on one side of the brainstem or spinal cord innervate muscles on that same side of the body.
 An exception is the trochlear nucleus in the brainstem, which innervates the superior oblique muscle of the eye on the opposite side of the face.